adixoo/web-rtc-docs/client.md

-# TranslateConf - Real-time Translation Video Conferencing
+# NexTalk - Real-time Translation Video Conferencing

 A comprehensive video conferencing application with real-time translation capabilities, built with WebRTC for peer-to-peer communication.